 - The contraction of the nebula (gaseous sphere): The solar system originated from a glowing gaseous sphere revolving around itself, this sphere is called a nebula.
 Over time, the nebula lost its heat gradually, so its size contracted and its revolving speed around itself (its axis) increased.

-Nebula is a glowing gaseous sphere revolving around itself, from which the solar system was originated.
-The nebula lost its sphere form and became in a form of a flat rotating disk due to the effect of centrifugal force that is resulted from the rotation of the nebula around itself.
+Nebula is a glowing gaseous sphere revolving around itself, from which the solar system originated.
+The nebula lost its sphere form and became in a form of a flat rotating disk due to the effect of centrifugal force that resulted from the rotation of the nebula around itself.

-The Crossing star theory: [Chamberlain and Moulton 1905)
+The Crossing Star Theory: [Chamberlain and Moulton 1905)

 - Another huge star (crossing stars) approached the Sun, and the star attracted the Sun to it, leading to a great expansion in the part of the Sun-facing it.